-We have audited the accompanying consolidated financial statements of SES S.A. and its subsidiaries, joint ventures and associates (the "Group") which comprise the consolidated statement of financial position as at 31 December 2013, and the consolidated statements of income, comprehensive income, cash flows and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information as set out on pages 59 to 106.
+We have audited the accompanying consolidated financial statements of SES S.A. and its subsidiaries, joint ventures and associates (the "Group") which comprise the consolidated statement of financial position as at 31 December 2013, and the consolidated statements of income, comprehensive income, cash flows and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information.